odarriba/chat-irc-client/README.md

 Chat IRC client
 ===============

 An IRC-style chat client written in Java.
+You can find the server here: [chat-irc-client](https://github.com/odarriba/chat-irc-server)

 It uses a binary protocol very similar (but not compatible) to original IRC protocol.

 Source code
 -----------
-The source code was written during a subject in the [University of Oviedo](www.uniovi.es) (Computer architecture).
+The source code was written during a subject in the [University of Oviedo](http://www.uniovi.es) (Computer architecture).
 It's mainly written in English but commented in Spanish.

 It implements the basic input/output layers in network and user side.
 Also, a basic GUI is also available.